'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 This profession has existed for centuries, in a sense — there's always been scavengers going to people's homes as they leave them.
 But now it's taken on sort of a new tint.
 And what they do is they sort of counsel people on helping them get rid of the things, sometimes encourage them, sometimes nudge them, and then help them make the move. ...

 The very best of the cleanup professionals that I spent time with, they kind of reminded me of therapists.
-Again, it was, having to sit with somebody and explain to them, "You don't need this."
+Again, it was having to sit with somebody and explain to them, "You don't need this."
 And that person explaining to the cleanup professional, "This wedding china, when it was given to me 50, 60 years ago, I was going to keep it forever and now I'm downsizing.
 You're asking me to let go of this wedding china, which isn't just this material thing that I put in a cabinet and looks pretty, but it's really a part of my identity."

 And what's so emotionally jarring ... [is] that you see people really taking apart their identities, because in contemporary America, [and] in Japan, where I spent a bunch of time, I mean, we increasingly sort of build up who we are on the basis of the things that we have owned and acquired over the years.

-On how the proliferation of storage units affect the re-use industry
+On how the proliferation of storage units affect the reuse industry

 It's really troubling in some ways, because depending on where you are, people can actually pay more per square foot for a storage unit than they would for residential rental space.
 So we're actually paying more to store our stuff than we are to store ourselves.

-For the re-use industry, it's sort of a mixed blessing.
-The re-use industry thrives on having access to stuff — in particular good stuff.
-But increasingly, what we see in the United States in particular, is that the quality of the stuff that people are acquiring — because we're acquiring more every year — is declining.
+For the reuse industry, it's sort of a mixed blessing.
+The reuse industry thrives on having access to stuff — in particular good stuff.
+But increasingly, what we see in the United States in particular is that the quality of the stuff that people are acquiring — because we're acquiring more every year — is declining.

 So all that stuff that's filling up these storage units isn't necessarily what my grandmother would call "merchandise."
 It's stuff that's going to go in the donation door at a thrift store — and ultimately going to find its way into a dumpster or a recycling bin.
-It's not going to be re-used.
+It's not going to be reused.

 On the declining quality of electronic goods

-If you think back say, 20, 25 years ago, a television that was 10 years old was something that could be re-used.
-It could be refurbished and re-used. ...
+If you think back say, 20, 25 years ago, a television that was 10 years old was something that could be reused.
+It could be refurbished and reused. ...
 They were very heavy, but they were also very robust.
 But these days, you can go and you can buy yourself a flat-panel television at an electronics retailer.
 I saw it over the recent Black Friday period and you can buy that flat panel for $150.
 But in a sense, you get what you pay for.
 You get a cheap television that maybe will last three years.

 When you go to storage units and see these flat-panel TVs sitting in them, somebody may have [thought], "I'm just going to store it here for a couple of years."
 By the time it's opened up and people say it's time to donate the stuff, that's not merchandise.
 That's something that's going to go to an electronics recycler.
 And that kind of phenomenon is increasing.
 The volume of stuff is increasing, but the volume of good stuff among the stuff, if you will, is declining.